 31. Security is the make-or-break issue for the Abuja talks.
-It is the least far advanced, but in the last days of January began to accelerate in an encouraging way, to the extent that a signed agreement on a more robust ceasefire with much better monitoring and verification mechanisms is achievable in the first few days of February.
+It is the least far advanced, but in the last days of January began to accelerate in an encouraging way, to the extent that a signed agreement on a more robust ceasefire with much better monitoring and verification mechanisms could be achievable in February.
 Although the substantive content of such an agreement would be slender, it would serve an important political function in advertising the genuine progress made in the talks.
 This agreement can be seen as a test of the parties' commitment to a deal and the mediation's capacity to pull it off.

-32. The lack of progress until now has been attributable to four factors:
+32. The lack of progress until now has been attributable to five factors:

 - a.
 The GoS delegation has been arrogant and inflexible in the plenary sessions. - b.
 The JEM/SLA-Minawi veto over serious talking has been exercised repeatedly (with the sole exception of a few days in December when Minawi himself intervened). - c.
 The Movements have deep fears on this issue and have very limited technical competence.
 Those at the table are almost entirely political leaders and not military commanders. - d.
 The mediation itself has been unadventurous and poorly-organized.
-This problem was only overcome at the end of January when the Security Commission set up small working groups to focus on the issues of (i) making the existing mechanisms work, (ii) humanitarian corridors and access, (iii) assistance to the Movements' armed forces during the interim, and (iv) final status of forces.
+This problem was only overcome at the end of January when the Security Commission set up small working groups to focus on the issues of (i) making the existing mechanisms work, (ii) humanitarian corridors and access, (iii) assistance to the Movements' armed forces during the interim, and (iv) final status of forces. - e.
+There has been no attempt at a field-based security assessment and capacity building for commanders (contrary to the advice of the security specialists seconded to the mediation).

 33. Any security agreements, to be enforceable, must include a component of technical training for the Movements' forces on the ground, which will include explaining the content of the agreements themselves.
+If this cannot be done prior to the negotiation of an agreement due to political pressures, it must be undertaken as a priority activity immediately following the signing of a ceasefire.